Glucose Monitoring Devices

 Insurance and blood glucose monitoring

-Be sure to check with your insurance company to determine if blood glucose monitoring
+Check with your insurance company to find out if blood glucose monitoring equipment

-equipment and testing supplies are covered under your plan.
-If not, many suppliers
+and testing supplies are covered under your plan.
+If not, many suppliers offer rebates

 In addition, when selecting a glucose meter, the ADA reminds consumers to factor in

 the ongoing cost of test strips.
-Test strips can cost between 50 cents and one dollar per
+Test strips can cost between 50 cents and $1 per

 strip.
 Insurance providers vary on how many strips and how much of the test strip